mathieulagrange/audioFoleyDeepFake/README.md

 For instance, we performed all our experiments in NVIDIA GeForce RTX 3060 GPU.
 Therefore the CUDA version installed was 12.4.

 3. **Install Dependencies**

 Navigate to the project directory and install the required Python packages:
 ```
 pip install -r requirements.txt
 ```

+## Dataset

+The detection model was evaluated using audio data from the 2023 DCASE challenge task 7 on Foley sound synthesis, which includes over 6 hours of recorded audio and 28 hours of generated audio.
+The non-fake audio files and the generated audio files from the DCASE 2023 Challenge can be downloaded from [this website](https://zenodo.org/records/8091972)